puddinman13/TagIt/README.md

 # TagIt
 Yet another tagging plugin for jQuery.
 This tagging system allows the manipulation of tags that consist of a key/value pair, so data can easily be stored in a relational database.

 Looking to combine several tagging input controls on one page?
-Not a problem, TagIt allows you to place several tagging control on the same page or even in the same form.
+Not a problem, TagIt allows you to place several tagging controls on the same page or even in the same form.
 Data retrieval is done with a single function call making it easy to send tags to the server.

-Also included is the ability to jQueryUi's AutoComplete mechanism to enhance your user's experience.
+Also included is the ability to use jQueryUi's AutoComplete mechanism to enhance your user's experience.

 ##Setup
 1. Download yourself a fresh copy of this magnificent plugin from the [releases section](https://github.com/puddinman13/TagIt/releases).